 In relation to the claims received to date, there are specific criteria contained in the Corporations Regulations which must be met before a claim can be allowed by SEGC.

-The following table summarises the number of compensation claims carried forward from the prior year, received, disallowed, and paid in current and prior years.
+The following table summarises the number of compensation claims carried forward from the prior year, received, disallowed by the Claims Committee, and paid in current and prior years.